LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, especially after introduction of iOS and Android operating systems, the general trend of mobile phones has been moving towards smartphones.
-According to Gartner \cite{xx1}, the number of smartphones sold in the first quarter of 2013 increased by 42.9 percent in comparison with the first quarter of 2012.
-Being equipped with a powerful operating system enables devices such as smartphones and tablets to handle third-party applications, and consequently adding new services and capabilities to such devices.

-In addition, almost all such devices are typically equipped with multiple types of wireless networking interfaces including Wi-Fi (i.e., IEEE 802.11-based wireless networking).
-By taking advantage of traditional Device-to-Device (D2D) communications (e.g., Wi-Fi direct \cite{x37}, and Bluetooth), devices are able to communicate directly with each other without the assistance of any access points or the involvement of network operators.
-Recently, there has been a noticeable trend in D2D communications where the network operators control the communication process to provide better user experience (i.e., LTE-direct proposed by Qualcomm \cite{x51}).
-Such D2D communications-enabled devices are able to share their own resources with others; where resources can range from content (e.g., music and photo files) to processing power of Central Processing Unit (CPU) and Graphics Processing Unit (GPU).
-Throughout this paper, we use the term ``Mobile Cloud" for the cooperative arrangement of these communication-capable devices, which is formed with the resource sharing goal in mind \cite{x33, x330}.
-By utilizing such clouds, the following advantages can be achieved in general: \begin{enumerate} \item Improvement in performance measures such as data throughput and security \cite{xx2}, \cite{xx3}. \item Enhancement in resource usage efficiency such as energy efficiency in cooperative video streaming \cite{xx4}, \cite{xx5}, \cite{x38}. \item Accessibility of novel services and applications which are hard to achieve in an autonomic/non-cooperative way (e.g., sharing loudspeakers to create 3D sound effect, CPU sharing, file sharing, and sensor sharing \cite{xx6}, \cite{x39}). \end{enumerate}
+According to Gartner \cite{xx1}, smartphone sales have surpassed one billion units in 2014.
+All such devices are typically equipped with multiple types of wireless networking interfaces especially Wi-Fi.
+By taking advantage of traditional device to device communications (e.g., Wi-Fi direct \cite{x37}, and Bluetooth), devices are able to communicate directly with each other without assistance of any access points or involvement of network operators.
+Throughout this paper, we use the term \textit{Mobile Device Cloud (MDC)} \cite{x334}, \cite{x335} for the cooperative arrangement of these communication-capable devices, which is formed with the resource sharing goal in mind.
+The resources can include content (e.g., music, photo, and video files) \cite{xx4}, computing resources \cite{xx7}, and communication resources (e.g., communication link to LTE network) \cite{xx3}.
+In MDC environments, computational offloading is performed by means of a set of mobile devices instead of remote cloud resources.

-Despite the advantages of mobile clouds, there are also many problems required to be addressed before their implementation turns into reality.
-One of the most important issues is service discovery (SD), i.e., how to find which services are offered in such clouds and also how to obtain them.
-Since devices participating in mobile clouds are able to directly connect to each other and exchange information, our requirements in such clouds are very similar to the ones addressed in peer-to-peer (P2P) networks in which two approaches are generally adapted \cite{x10}: pure peer-to-peer and hybrid peer-to-peer.